aaronhuggins/sf-composite-call/README.md

 ## Documentation
 The API is fully documented [internally](/docs/API.md).
 Raw methods are available in most cases in the event that things like the url or the body of the message need to be manipulated further, or some operation is supported by Salesforce that is not directly implemented by this library.

+Further documentation of Salesforce Composite Calls can be found at [their site](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_composite.htm).
+As much effort as possible has been taken to make this an implementation of their JSON request/response API in JavaScript.